In any evaluation of the richest Nigerian footballers, there are certain names that are certain to feature prominently.

 Ahmed Musa – €23 million

 Nigeria captain Ahmed Musa has had his fair share of big transfers in recent years, having played for CSKA Moscow, Leicester City, Al Nassr and Sivasspor.
-He is currently without a club, despite insisting he remains active.
+He is currently turning out for NPFL side Kano Pillars, where he doubles as the Team Manager.

 The 31-year-old owns several businesses and investments.
 He owns the Ahmed Musa Sports and Fitness Centre, as well as many fuel stations in Nigeria.
-Musa has an estimated net worth of around €23 million – firmly placing him among the richest Nigerian footballers.
+Ahmed Musa net worth is estimated net worth of around €23 million – firmly placing him among the richest Nigerian footballers.

 Victor Moses – €26.2 million